hansen942/trip-reports/docs/tatoosh-paradise-3-29-25/contents.md

 ### Exit

 From here we tried to remember where to go and remembered that you should traverse right while descending through the annoyingly tight and somewhat steep trees.
-Eventually we came to a glade where we skied back down the creek and found the non-overnight party's tracks which led us to a snow bridge across the creek and skinned our way back to the car.
+Eventually we came to a glade where we skied back down to the creek and found the day-trip party's tracks which led us to a snow bridge across the creek and skinned our way back to the car.
-We had skied enjoyed 3 great runs for a total of 4800' with all fresh tracks and felt it was an excellent ski day.
+We had enjoyed 3 great runs for a total of 4800' with all fresh tracks and felt it was an excellent ski day.

 ## Paradise Camping

-As the Longmire gate closes at 5 PM each day all other visitors to this area had mostly left already so we felt we had the place to ourselves as we rolled up to the Paradise Visitor Center area.
+As the Longmire gate closes at 5 PM each day most other visitors to this area had left already so we felt we had the place to ourselves as we rolled up to the Paradise Visitor Center area.

 ![paradise-parking-lot-gear](https://lh3.googleusercontent.com/pw/AP1GczOCboCf9uJVBQB_HxqrxMrEsllBDb24A-kAcQouYaPMBO5-p5UxTj4uJ0dWssPUwwa7kNt15kFCYUxXDtKOxQXZ_6epp07w0RiZM_wE6kUtvLDffmqm0q8KWseBlbJpkOv0iNGJ9eB8J_oiaSDRb8BnVw=w1278-h959-s-no?authuser=0)

-After the tour we had felt too tired but it was beginning to hit now and the idea of loading all our stuff up to go camp in the Edith Creek Area in preparation for our Paradise Glacier Tour felt somewhat unappealing.
+During the tour we hadn't felt too tired but it was beginning to hit now and the idea of loading all our stuff up to go camp in the Edith Creek Area in preparation for our Paradise Glacier tour felt somewhat unappealing.
-Instead, we decided to hang out in Gabriel's car for a long while and procrastinate actually heading off to camp.
+Instead, we decided to hang out in Gabriel's car for a long while and procrastinate actually settin gup camp.

 We were somewhat overladen bringing all of our touring and overnight gear to camp because we had known in advance that the camp wouldn't be too far from the car.